jrief/django-formset/docs/source/date-time-input.rst

 context information to the dates and times.

-The JavaScript ecosystem offers a huge set of libraries with alternative date- and time-pickers, for instance Flatpickr_ or Pikaday_ to name a few with no external dependencies.
+The JavaScript ecosystem offers a huge set of libraries with alternative date- and time-pickers, for instance Flatpickr_ or Pikaday_ to name a few, written in pure JavaScript and without any framework.
 Using one of those would of course be an option.
 However, it then still is not possible to change the rendering context based on information only available on the server, for instance the vacancy of reservable time slots.

 .. _Flatpickr: https://flatpickr.js.org/
 .. _Pikaday: https://github.com/Pikaday/Pikaday

 Moreover, JavaScript does not offer any functionality for non-trivial calendar arithmetic, so this has to be implemented by every date picker library.
-This is not only a waste of resources, but also a potential source of errors.

 .. _Calendar: https://docs.python.org/3/library/calendar.html